ericTsiliacos/elm-example-app/README.md

 - Saving to LocalStorage
 - Using Ports
 - Unit Testing
-- Using Flags to initialize Elm App (apiEndpoint, loading initial data from localstorage)
+- Using Flags to initialize Elm App (apiEndpoint, loading initial data from localStorage)

 ## Prerequisites
 ```